jenniferwiner/galvanize-delivers/README.md

 A good domain name for this project is `USERNAME-galvanize-delivers.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
 Once deployed and everything works as you expect, copy the URL to your site and paste it below.

-PASTE YOUR PRODUCTION URL HERE
+PASTE YOUR PRODUCTION URL HERE:

+jenniferwiner-galvanize-delivers.surge.sh